SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 ### A simple and powerful principle

-The main idea behind XTDD is to avoid to break the development flow.
+The main idea behind XTDD is to avoid to break the development flow and to take advantage of live programming.
 It is as simple as:
 - First, you write a test.
 - Second, you execute the test.
-- When it breaks, you define the method on the fly in the debugger.
+- When it breaks, you define classes, methods, or add instance variables on the fly in the debugger.
 - Then, you resume the execution from the debugger and continue the execution until the test is green.

 What you should see is that there is no border between specifying a test and developing the code under test.
-You develop in the flow of the executed program.
+You develop in the flow of the executed program interacting with the objects as you go along.

 ### Studying an example